-WELCOME - SUMMIT UK 2022
+WELCOME - SUMMIT UK 2025

-We will “live stream” the Summit as per the Agenda (UK GMT) Individual videos of speaker presentations and the panel discussions will be added to the virtual platform within 24 hours of the live event for you to watch/re-watch later.
-The app will be live for 3 months after the event.
+The E-Cigarette Summit is hybrid and offers a live and on-demand viewing option for those who cannot attend in person.
+We will “live stream” the Summit per the agenda (UK GMT).
+Individual videos of speaker presentations and the panel discussions will be added to the virtual platform within 48 hours of the live event for you to watch/re-watch later.

 Prof Ann McNeill